Ymerbukta

 Ymerbukta is a bay in Oscar II Land at Spitsbergen, Svalbard.
 The glacier Esmarkbreen debouches into the bay.
 It is about 6 km long, located at the northern side of Isfjorden.
 The bay is separated from Trygghamna by the mountain chain Värmlandryggen.

+Ymerbukta is part of the larger Isfjorden system, one of the principal fjords of western Spitsbergen.
+The bay is characterized by Arctic tundra landscapes and glacially carved terrain, with Esmarkbreen being one of several tidewater glaciers in the region.
+Due to its relatively accessible location near Longyearbyen, Ymerbukta is occasionally visited for scientific research and Arctic tourism activities such as glacier observation and hiking.
+The surrounding area is sparsely populated and falls within the Svalbard environmental protection framework, which regulates human activity to preserve fragile Arctic ecosystems.